coleygroup/molpal/README.md

 The easiest way to install all dependencies is to use conda along with the supplied environment YAML file, but you may also install them manually, if desired.

 ### conda
-1. (if necessary) install conda.
+0. (if necessary) install conda.
 Instructions will vary based on your system
 1. `cd /path/to/molpal`
 1. `conda env create -f environment.yml`

 Before running MolPAL, be sure to first activate the environment: `conda activate molpal`

-### manual (FIX ME)
+### manual

 The following packages are __necessary__ to install before running MolPAL:
 - configargparse
 - h5py
+- importlib-resources
 - numpy
+- pip
+- python=3.6.10
+- pytorch (built with CUDA if utilizing GPU acceleration)
 - rdkit
 - scikit-learn
-- scipy
-- pytorch (built with CUDA if utilizing GPU acceleration)
-- tensorflow / tensorflow_addons
 - tqdm
+- tensorflow
+- tensorflow-addons
+- typing-extensions

 The following packages are _optional_ to install before running MolPAL:
 - cudatoolkit (whichever version matches your CUDA build if utilizing GPU acceleration for PyTorch-based models (MPN); _note_: you must reinstall PyTorch according to the GPU installation instructions on the website if using the `environment.yml` approach)